Milan Township, Allen County, Indiana

-Towns and Villages
+Towns and villages

 The principal town in Milan Township is Milan Center, at 41°8'39"N 84°56'46"W. Milan Center lies at the intersection of Milan Center Road and Doty Road, and at an earlier time consisted of Brueggemann's (previously Van Camp's, a combination lumberyard, gas station, hardware and grocery store), a small wood-frame church, Milan Center School, a feed mill, and four houses.
 Additional enterprises have come and gone through the years.

-Brueggemann's Do-It-Best Center subsequently left to build a new store several miles removed to take advantage of traffic on State Highway 37 (at Ricker Road).
-The original Milan Center structure subsequently was lost to fire, and the relocated Brueggemann's closed April 12, 2014 after 100 years of business.

 Five Points is a settlement located at the junction of Old US Highway 24, Webster Road, and Woodburn Road, along the old Wabash-Erie Canal route.
 At one time it consisted of a small diner for truckers, a gas station (later a bicycle shop), a tile mill, and a few homes.
 A newer water tower labeled "Woodlan" near the Woodlan Schools may result in the community being known as "Woodlan" in the coming years.

 Gar Creek was once a shipping point on the Wabash and Toledo Railroad.
 A small community of 500 people eventually settled around the station.
 In 1883, lumber and grain were the primary exports of the station.
 Gar Creek enterprises at that time included a shingle manufacturer, two carpenters, a Justice of the Peace, a saw mill, a general store with a railway agent and a Postmaster (Jesse Rothgeb), a blacksmith, a hoop manufacturer, and United Brethren and Lutheran churches.
 The population at that time was listed as 130.

 Thurman was a settlement located on the Detroit branch of the old Wabash Railroad.
 A few homes and businesses remain to this day.
 Parts of Thurman were incorporated into Fort Wayne on March 31, 2008 as part of the "Schwartz Road Voluntary Annexation".